BIOL 1010. Introduction to Biology: The Evolution and Diversity of Life. 3 Hours.

 Prerequisite: BIOL 2251K.
 This lecture and laboratory course is the second course in a two-semester sequence designed to explore the biological and chemical processes underlying the structure and function of the human body at the cellular, tissue, organ, and whole-body level.
 Topics to be covered include, but are not limited to, the cardiovascular, endocrine, lymphatic and immune, respiratory, digestive, urinary, and reproductive systems.
 Metabolism and fluid, electrolyte, and acid-base balance will also be covered.
 This course is designed primarily for non-biology majors, especially those pursuing majors in nursing and the allied health professions.

 BIOL 2260K.
-Microbiology in Health and Disease.
+Foundations in Microbiology.
 4 Hours.

 This integrated lecture and laboratory course provides an introduction to microbiology.
 This course introduces the student to the diversity and classification of medically significant microorganisms, their modes of pathogenesis and transmission, and the infectious diseases they cause.
 Topics to be covered include, but are not limited to, microbial cell biology and genetics; major classes of disease-causing microorganisms; host immune response; microbial control; aseptic techniques; disinfection; and isolation, culture, staining, and identification of microorganisms.
 Select laboratory exercises will provide training in the basic laboratory techniques for culture and identification of microbes.
 This course is designed primarily for non-biology majors, especially those pursuing majors in nursing and the allied health professions.